hms-networks/flexy-osisoft-connector/README.md

 #### httpTimeoutSeconds
 Optional field to override the default value used for HTTPS_TIMEOUT_S.
 If omitted the default value will be used.
 This field is only needed if https requests consistently take large amounts of time to complete.

+#### OSIsoftTagNamingScheme
+This field is to configure how OSIsoft tags will be named.
+The options are listed below:

+* default, which stands for TN-SN-TT
+* SN, which stands for serial number
+* TN, which stands for tag name
+* TT, which stands for tag type.

+If the value of "default" is given, tag naming scheme will be set to TN-SN-TT. tags would be named as (tag name)-(serial number)-(tag type).
+The following are rules to make a valid tag name scheme:

+* Tag name scheme must include the tag name
+* Tag name options must be separated by the "-" delimiter
+* There cannot be more than 3 tag name scheme options present
+* There cannot be less than 1 tag name scheme option present
+* There cannot be any options used other than the 4 listed values of "default", "SN", "TN", or "TT"

 ## Customizing the application